 Usable open space standards: a minimum of 15% of the land area in each sub-district shall be designated as usable open space which shall meet the following criteria:

-Improvements: usable open space shall consist of landscaped open space areas that are intended for passive or active enjoyment and may include seating, fountains, gardens, pergolas, and café dining.
+Improvements: usable open space shall consist of landscaped open space areas that are intended for passive or active enjoyment and may include seating, fountains, gardens, pergolas, playground, small park, open space amenities and café dining.
 Up to 75% of the required area may be paved with concrete or unit pavers (asphalt not permitted).
 Paved areas shall be provided with shade trees not less than one per 500 square feet of paved area.

-Location: usable open space shall be located along a public street or public easement, adjacent to a building entrance, or along a public trail.
+Location: usable open space shall be located along a public street or public easement, adjacent to a building entrance, or along a public trail useable in floodplain and maintained detention areas.
 Parking lot landscaping, or open space that is surrounded by parking lots, or landscaping within the public right-of-way or public access easement, do not count toward this requirement.

 Sign regulations: standards in Chapter 98-46, Sign Regulations, of the City of Bryan Code of Ordinances shall apply to this PD-M District, with the following modifications:

+A maximum of one monument sign shall be permitted per lot.

+In addition, to individual lot signage the PD-M District shall have additional signage per the following restrictions:

-This District shall be granted one multi-tenant sign for the purpose of identifying the development and allowing space for tenants up to a maximum of 50 feet in height with a minimum distance from the right-of-way of 100 feet.
-The sign shall not be closer than 200 feet to any property zoned Residential District – 5000 (RD-5), Residential District – 7000 (RD-7), Mixed Use District (MU-2), or Multiple-Family Residential District (MF).
+This District shall be granted one multi-tenant pylon sign for the purpose of identifying the development “primary development signage” and allowing space for tenants up to a maximum of 50 feet in height with a minimum distance from the right-of-way of 30 feet..

+This District shall be allowed up to two secondary multi-tenant signs along the Earl Rudder Service Road for the purpose of identifying the development and tenant(s) (“Secondary Signage”) based upon the following restrictions:

+The tenant serving the secondary sign shall be greater than 20,000 square feet and have Road A frontage of at least 325 LOGICALLY THIS WILL BE CLOSER TO ACCES ROADS DUE TO HAVING BIG TENANT ON THOSE AREAS.
+THIS HAS TO FOLLOW WHATEVER THE TXDOT ALLOWS US.
+AM I WRONG?

+Secondary Signage shall be at least 325’ from Primary Development Signage or other Secondary Signage.

+Secondary Signage shall have a maximum sign face of up to 210 square feet for a single-user sign or 300 square feet for a multitenant center sign.
+A maximum size of 20 square feet for each tenant is allowed for tenant signs on a multitenant center sign, with up to a maximum of six tenant signs.
+This size of the tenant sign is separate from the calculation of the size of the Primary Development Signage.
+Secondary Development Signage is limited to a maximum of 25 feet in height with a minimum distance from Earl Rudder Service Road of 100’.
+THIS WILL BE I THE MIDDLE OF THE PARKING LOT?
+ALL MONUMENT SIGNS SITS ON LANDSCAPING ISLE?
+THAT’S WHY I PUT 30 FEET.

+The minimum distance between signs allowed under this section shall be no less than 325 feet.

+Each tenant shall be allowed tohave a façade signage on the buildings per City of Bryan signage standards, or as set forth below:

 Projecting signs: building occupants that are classified as retail uses for entertainment or eating, may utilize a projecting sign as all or part of the area allowance for wall signs.
 Projecting signs are to be double sided and may incorporate LED neon type lighting.
 Examples of projecting signs are shown in Figure XX.